banner

 Tending Our Spiritual Gardens

-In North America, it’s time for gardening.
+In North America, spring’s a time for gardening.
 What are our favorite things to plant—flowers, potatoes, onions, tomatoes, peppers, or something else?
 After we carefully plant them, should we just leave them alone until harvest?
 What happens if we don’t clear all the weeds?
-The plants choke and don’t produce well.

-Jesus said in a parable, “The seed that fell among thorns stands for those who hear [God’s message], but as they go on their way they are choked by life’s worries, riches and pleasures, and they do not mature” (Luke 8:14, NIV).
+Jesus, like most Jews, lived in an agricultural area.
+While he taught, he used farming illustrations to make a central point.
+Jesus said in a parable, “The seed that fell among thorns stands for those who hear [God’s message], but as they go on their way they are choked by life’s worries, riches and pleasures, and they don’t mature,” (Luke 8:14, NIV).

 What is true with physical gardens is true of the gardens of our hearts.
-God plants spiritual seeds in our gardens, but if we do not tend them, the seeds will bear little or no fruit.
-This has happened in my life.
-Has it happened in yours?
+God plants spiritual seeds in our gardens, but if we don’t tend them, the seeds will bear little or no fruit.

-If we want spiritual maturity, we must tend the garden of our hearts by listening to God’s Word, applying it, and submitting ourselves to our master’s pruning.
+If we want spiritual growth, we should take care of our hearts like a garden.
+This means listening to God’s Word, applying it, and allowing ourselves to be pruned by our LORD.
 The mere reading of God’s Word isn’t enough.
-We need a vibrant daily relationship with him.

 Saul’s Seed